Education Research Current About VU Amsterdam NL

 Third year

 The third year is dedicated to deepening your knowledge and writing your thesis.
 In the first semester, you can do an internship, study abroad or follow a minor at VU Amsterdam.
-In the second semester, you take a research course on International Organizations and write your thesis on a topic of your own choosing.
+In the second semester, you take research seminars and write your thesis on a topic of your own choosing.
 This is your chance to demonstrate what you have learnt and share your views.
 Once you successfully complete your Bachelor’s programme, you are ready to move on to the Master’s.

 Subjects